eosc-cos4cloud/mecoda-orange/docs/installation_and_user_guide.md

 9. Orange will be restarted and the interface will show our new installed packages on the left side column:
 <img src="images/orange_interface_installed.png" alt="orange_interface_installed" width="600"/>

+*WARNING*: If the installation process finish with a "non-zero message" you should repeat the installation process, repeating steps in this manual to add "mecoda-orange" add-on and install it.

-*WARNING*: If MECODA doesn’t appear in the interface, close it and remove the *.cache/Orange* folder, because other previous installations could be made and have problems with the new one.
-Check if it is installed in the Options >> Add-ons and if not, install it again.
+If MECODA doesn’t appear in the Orange interface after the installation, close it and remove the *.cache/Orange* folder, because other previous installations could be made and have problems with the new one.
+Check if it is installed in the Options >> Add-ons.

 # Example of Use with Odour Collect widget